langtech-bsc/multi_lmentry/README.md

 The `execute_eval.py` script will save overwrite the files under `evaluation` folder, and then it will create summary statistics under `results` folder.

+Parameters:

-The `lang` parameter should be one of the available lang identificators.
+- The `lang` parameter should be one of the available lang identificators.

-The `num_proc` parameter should a strictly positive integer.
+- The `num_proc` parameter should a strictly positive integer.

 ## Data Creation

-Under `resources` folder are present all the annotated resources for each nine langauges needed to build samples in the Multi-LMentry benchmark.
+All annotated resources for the nine languages used to build the samples in the Multi-LMentry benchmark are located in the `resources` folder.

-The Multi-LMentry benchmark can be create from annotated resources, to have the seme data as the ones uploaded on HuggingFace.
+The Multi-LMentry benchmark can be reconstructed from these annotated resources to reproduce the same data as the version uploaded to Hugging Face.

 ```python
 python recreate_tasks.py